ivoyager/ivoyager/data/solar_system/README.txt

 prevent this by prefixing with either single-quote (') or underscore (_).
 However, it is then necessary to assess each REAL for "Excel-safety", or prefix all REALs.
-Alternatively, you can use the import wizard and set all columns to text EVERY TIME you edit a *.tsv file, but that seems like a major hassle to me.
+Alternatively, you can use the import wizard and set all columns to text EVERY TIME you edit a *.tsv file, but that's a lot of work.

 Remarkably, the only .csv/.tsv file editor that I could find that doesn't do this (and is currently being maintained for Windows 10) is Ron's Editor: